Ying-Kai-Liao/ntust-civil-engineering-toolpack/README.md

     cd soil-mechanics
     ```

+2. Input your data in the codebase.

-2. Run the Python script for the CIU test analysis:
+3. Run the Python script for the CIU test analysis:

     ```bash
     python ciu_test_analysis.py
     ```

-3. Follow the on-screen instructions to input your data and view the results.

 For more help, please contact b10831001@mail.ntust.edu.tw